 2. Homeless Shelters/Women’s Shelters – Another great cause is homeless/women’s shelters.
 Homeless people obviously need ways to transport their things and a nice, gently used suitcase with wheels would really do wonders for some folks.

-3. Local Charities – Depending where you live, there may be certain local charities that would be thrilled to receive your old suitcase.
+3. Local Charities – Depending where you live, there may be certain local charities that would be thrilled to receive your old suitcase, especially if it’s one of our best luggage brands.
 Some examples are Vietnam Veterans of America, campus ministries (for volunteer travel), natural disaster relief, etc.

 Tips for donating luggage